EdDataScienceEES/tutorial-sharkie58/index.md

 <p style="text-align:center;"><img src="images/saveworkspace.png" alt="saveworkspace" width="500"/>

-When this image appears on your screen, you can just press "Don't save", but let me tell you - you will get annoyed by this [eventually](https://youtu.be/GHe8kKO8uds?t=94)...
+When this image appears on your screen, you can just press "Don't save", but let me tell you - you will get annoyed by this <a href="https://youtu.be/GHe8kKO8uds?t=94" target="_blank">eventually</a>...
 Which is why you can set your RStudio to never ask this again!

 Click on `Tools` again, select `Global options...` and then `General`.
 Then you can untick "Restore .RData into workspace at startup" and set saving of .RData on exit to Never.
 Click OK and the message will never show up again!